Allow ×

 Locally sourced

-Although not all the wool we use can be sourced locally, we converted one of our top selling fabrics, our heavyweight Strome cloth, to being sourced completely within the UK, mainly from Scotland.
-Recently, we have completed this journey, and now source our Romney Marsh wool from Scottish-farmed sheep, allowing us to create our Strome cloth in 100% Scottish wool.
+Although not all the wool we use can be sourced locally, in 2021 we converted one of our top selling fabrics, our heavyweight Strome cloth, to being sourced from wool grown completely within the UK, mainly from Scotland.
+In 2023, we completed this journey, and now source our Romney Marsh wool from Scottish-farmed sheep, allowing us to create our Strome cloth in 100% Scottish wool.
 In doing so we are supporting local farming and manufacturing, and our wool is sorted and graded locally at the British Wool depot in Selkirk, subsequently reducing transportation distances and emissions.
 Up to one quarter of the yarn we use annually is now of Scottish origin.

 In 2023, we were shortlisted as finalists in the Drapers Sustainable Fashion Awards in the ‘Positive Change’ category.
 Their awards programme highlights the efforts being made by brands within the industry to improve their sustainable and ethical practices.
 We were delighted to be able to showcase our British Wool Strome cloth, our continued support for local Scottish and British Wool farmers and our progress in developing our sustainable and ethical credentials.